JungLaw/Stock-Performace-Heatmap/docs/planning/PLANNING.md

 - Real-time data streaming
 - Machine learning insights integration

-This planning document provides the strategic foundation for building a robust, scalable financial heatmap dashboard that can evolve with user needs and technical requirements.
+This planning document reflects the current **production-ready state** with all core functionality complete and verified.
+The three-bucket system with functional database controls represents a significant achievement in user experience and technical implementation, providing a solid foundation for future enhancements.